The pop-up message ‘You’ll need to ask to use this app’ is part of Microsoft’s Family Feature which was introduced in the latest Windows 10 updates.

 This solution is the most successful method for solving this issue and it will definitely work for you.

-Method 3: Placing the Child Account Under the Parent Account and Removing All the Restrictions
+3. Placing the Child Account Under the Parent Account & Removing All the Restrictions

 Goal 1: Replace/Reassociate the Problematic Account (child account) Under the Same Parent Account